SamBevan5/SEIR-Project-1/README.md

 ## Unsolved Problems:
 There were no unsolved problems here.
 I got done what I wanted to.
 With that being said there are a bunch of features I would of loved to have more time to work on such as a mobile friendly responsive layout and an intro landing page.

+## Challenges:
+Figuring out that I needed to use trim to trim off p tags on the text of the buttons.

+Drawing the stick figure images haha - that took a long time.